 Not to be confused with….

-Acacia longifolia subsp. sophorae- Costal Wattle
+Acacia longifolia subsp. sophorae- Coastal Wattle

 Spotting Characteristics:

-Habit: Dense bushy shrub up to 10m tall.
+- Habit: Dense bushy shrub up to 10m tall.

-Leaves: Phyllodes yellowish-green, linear to narrowly elliptical, 2 prominent longitude veins (3-12cm).
+- Leaves: Phyllodes yellowish-green, linear to narrowly elliptical, 2 prominent longitude veins (3-12cm).

-Flowers: (July -Spring) clustered in cylindrical yellow spikes, usually paired in leaf axils (to 3.5cm).
+- Flowers: (July -Spring) clustered in cylindrical yellow spikes, usually paired in leaf axils (to 3.5cm).

-Fruit: Coiled or twisted pod to 15cm.
+- Fruit: Coiled or twisted pod to 15cm.

 Field Notes: